Jimil-Luhar/CasualProjects/README.md

 #Snake Game;

-->It is implemented in HTML Canvas and JavaScript.
+->It is implemented in HTML CSS and JavaScript.

 ->Control a snake to eat food and grow.